H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ### 6.6 Parcel Classification and the Limits of Geographic Resolution

-A critical finding from the March 19, 2026 operational build is that WV tax parcel IDs are **fiscal accounting instruments first and geographic identifiers second**.
+A critical finding from the March 19, 2026 operational build is that WV tax parcel IDs are fiscal accounting instruments first and geographic identifiers second.
 Direct analysis of the `building_parcel_county_tax` view revealed parcel IDs with extreme building multiplicity — the top offender carrying 985 buildings on a single parcel record.

 This reflects well-documented characteristics of WV assessor data: